BestTimesToVisit.com Logo

 nature

-Immerse yourself in the intoxicating aromas of a Kerala spice plantation.
-Wander through rows of cardamom, pepper, cloves, and cinnamon, learning about their cultivation and uses from local farmers.
-Many plantations offer cooking classes using freshly harvested spices, enhancing your experience.
+Escape the tourist trail and immerse yourself in the fragrant world of a Kerala spice plantation.
+Wander through rows of cardamom, pepper, and cloves, learning about their cultivation and uses from local farmers.
+Many plantations offer cooking classes using freshly harvested ingredients, enhancing the experience.

 Best time: October-March